By Simon Gould

 The marathon treadmill training plan

 - CT & LCT – This is a cross training day.
 You still need to do a cardio workout but the equipment changes.
 Try an elliptical, bike or swim on these days.
 LCT means a light cross training session which as the name suggests for you to take it easy with the long run on Sunday in mind.

-- O - This means try and do this run outside.
-We recommend one a week or more if possible.
-Only if your marathon race is outside.
-If this is not always possible then set your treadmill to a 1% incline to replicate the conditions you'll get running outside.
-We want to get this run to replicate what you'll be doing outside as much as possible.
-So vary the incline if the marathon has some hills.
+- O – This means try and do this run outside.
+We recommend one a week.
+If this is not always possible then set your treadmill to a 1% incline to replicate the conditions you’ll get outside.

 - RP – Run at race pace or faster when you see these initials on a day.
 This will help improve your time.
 These will be low in mileage to really allow the pace to be quick.